truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

 * **`templateId`** (string): Unique template identifier.
 * **`templateName`** (string): Name of the template.
-* **`description`** (string, optional): Description of the agent template (what kind of agent it’s for).
+* **`description`** (string, optional): Description of the agent template (what kind of agent it's for).
 * **`base_template_id`** (string, optional): If this template inherits or is derived from another base template.
 * Possibly fields listing default memory blocks, default tools, etc., that comprise the template (or these may be retrievable via other endpoints).

-This endpoint allows users to see what starting templates they have (for example, a “Customer Support Bot” template or “Sales Agent” template), which can then be used to create new agents quickly.
+This endpoint allows users to see what starting templates they have (for example, a "Customer Support Bot" template or "Sales Agent" template), which can then be used to create new agents quickly.

 *(Templates are often created from existing agents or via the UI; see the **Create Template From Agent** endpoint under Agents.)*